robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The train screamed into the station.

-Sarah touched my elbow—firm, guiding—and steered us toward a carriage towards the front of the train, her body between mine and the platform.
+Sarah touched my elbow — firm, guiding — and steered us toward a carriage towards the front of the train, her body between mine and the platform.
 We darted in, pulling our luggage like reluctant sheep behind us.

-The carriage was full and loud for a long while—not music loud, just bodies loud.
+The carriage was full and loud for a long while — not music loud, just bodies loud.
 Conversation still wearing its outside voice.
 Phone calls on speaker.
 A child kicking the seat behind me in a steady, cheerful rhythm.

 I stared out the window and arranged my face into commuter neutral.